By Language 45 min read

 }

-public function next(): string
+public function next(): ?string

 {

-$proxy = $this->proxies[$this->i % count($this->proxies)];
+$proxy = $this->proxies[$this->i++ % $n];

 return $proxy;